MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 `IndicatorView` defines the following properties:

+- `Count`, of type `int`, the number of indicators.
+- `HideSingle`, of type `bool`, determines whether to hide the indicator when there's only one.
+The default value is `true`.
+- `IndicatorColor`, of type `Color`, the color of the indicators.
-- `IndicatorsShape`, of type `IndicatorShape`, the shape to render on the indicator.
+- `IndicatorSize`, of type `double`, the size of the indicators.
+The default value is 6.0.
 - `IndicatorLayout`, of type `Layout<View>`,  .
 This property is the content property of the `IndicatorView` class, and therefore does not need to be explicitly set.
+- `IndicatorTemplate`, of type `DataTemplate`, the template to render on the indicator.
+- `IndicatorsShape`, of type `IndicatorShape`, the shape to render for each indicator.
+- `ItemsSource`, of type `IEnumerable`, the collection that indicators will be displayed for.
+Note that this property will automatically be set when the `ItemsSourceBy` property is set.
+- `ItemsSourceBy`, of type `VisualElement`, the `CarouselView` object to display indicators for.
+- `MaximumVisible`, of type `int`, the maximum number of visible indicators.
+The default value is `int.MaxValue`.
 - `Position`, of type `int`, the current selected indicator index.
 This property uses a `TwoWay` binding.
-- `Count`, of type `int`, the number of indicators.
-- `MaximumVisible`, of type `int`, the maximum number of visible indicators.
-The default value is `int.MaxValue`.
-- `IndicatorTemplate`, of type `DataTemplate`, the template to render on the indicator.
-- `HideSingle`, of type `bool`.
-- `IndicatorColor`, of type `Color`, the color of the indicators.
 - `SelectedIndicatorColor`, of type `Color`, the color of the indicator that shows the selected item.
-- `IndicatorSize`, of type `double`, the size of the indicators.
-The default value is 6.0.
-- `ItemsSource`, of type `IEnumerable`.
-- `ItemsSourceBy`, of type `VisualElement`.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.